solenemep/amm-arbitraje/README.md

 - Add more checks on data lecture and treatment.
 The current code is expecting correct paths and does not manage malicious or incorrect data.
 - Add dynamic possibility to change input token and amount, with related data selection.
+- Include gas fee calculations to be more precise on wether swap gas fee don't cancel yield.
 - Add .env data and .env.example to store Infura key for example.

 ## Requirements